sananand007/JBot/README.md

 ## Maintainance
 + Setup a Docker clean/prune script - Maintainace Job
-+ Setup a regular Clean up of Logs and cruft - Maintaiance Job
++ Setup a regular Clean up of Logs and kruft - Maintaiance Job